paspao/paspaola.it/_posts/2019-09-16-Microservices-architecture-an-implementation-of-Saga-pattern.md

 >
 > <cite>Chris Richardson</cite>

-To see the entire architecture, I use the docker-compose.yml listed below:
+To see the entire architecture, I use the docker-compose.yml (docker app) listed below:

 ```yml
 version: '3.2'